 JESUS’S FORM OF LEADERSHIP: HIERARCHICAL ABANDONMENT

-Jesus spoke directly to this type worldly rank and file of leadership in Matthew 20:25-28:
+Jesus spoke directly to this type worldly rank and file of leadership in Matthew 20:25-28 and rebuked it:

 “You know that foreign rulers like to order their people around.
 And their great leaders have full power over everyone they rule.
 But don’t act like them.
 If you want to be great, you must be the servant of all the others.
 And if you want to be first, you must be the slave of the rest.
 The Son of Man did not come to be a slave master, but a slave who will give his life to rescue many people. – CEV

 Culminating in His finished work on the cross, Jesus’s life example and instructions completely blasted the earthly hierarchical system out of the water.
 This impacted our spiritual relationship both on an individual level with God, and also on a group level among each other as believers.

 INDIVIDUAL: Jesus, who is King and holds the highest spiritual office, invited us all to come to Him directly apart from hierarchy: